TeamBulbbot/docs/docs/context-menu.md

 ---

 ###  What are context menus?
 In [August 2021](https://discord.com/developers/docs/interactions/application-commands#user-commands) Discord launched a new feature for bots, context menus.
-Context menus are a easy way for bots to interact with users or messages.
+Context menus are an easy way for bots to interact with users or messages.

 _Bulbbot currently only supports context menus for messages_